5. FOLKLORE OF SPAIN

 2. GALICIA, ASTURIAS & CANTABRIA

-These regions received influences from Roman and Celtic traditions.
+These regions were influenced by Roman and Celtic traditions.

 Traditional genres: “pericote, alborada, danza de arcos” (dance with decorated arches).